jantman/misc-scripts/README.md

 * __trello_push_due_dates.py__ - Script to push all due dates on a Trello board (optionally in one list) back by N days.
 * __twitter_find_followed_not_in_list.py__ - Simple script to list anyone whom you're following but isn't in one of your lists.
 * __ubiquiti-mac-acl/__ - PHP script and MySQL schema to manage the MAC ACL on Ubiquiti AirOS2 devices.
+* __unifi_backup.py__ - Script to back up UniFi Network Application (controller) config locally, and also decrypt and write markdown and JSON summaries of some of the more useful bits.
 * __unifi_switch_to_statsd.py__ - Script to pull per-port stats from a UniFi switch and push them to statsd.
 * __unifi_websocket_log.py__ - Script to connect to UniFi controller websocket server and print all events, for testing.
 * __VipToInternalHosts.pl__ - script to take F5 BigIp VIP address and display the members of the pool it is served by